Team3128/3128-Odyssey/Common.md

 10. `git push`		Push commit changes from local to origin

 ### RUNNING THE AUTO BASH SETUP
 __Download and put the submod_setup.sh file into your repository.
-Then run the following cmds.__
+Then run the following cmds.
+THIS ALLOWS YOU TO SKIP THE MANUAL SETUP PROCESS.__

 ```
 chmod +x submod_setup.sh